dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 ans2 <- employees |> left_join(departments, by = "dept_id") ans2 #> # A tibble: 5 × 4 #> emp_id name dept_id dept_name #> <dbl> <chr> <dbl> <chr> #> 1 1 Asha 10 Sales #> 2 2 Bo 20 Engineering #> 3 3 Cara 10 Sales #> 4 4 Dan 30 NA #> 5 5 Evi 20 Engineering

-Exercise 3: See what is missing on both sides (full join)
+Exercise 3: See what's missing on both sides (full join)

 Join departments and salaries on dept_id.
 Show every department and every salary record, even orphans.
 Save to ans3.
-Expected: 4 rows (depts 10, 20 match; dept 40 is in departments only; dept 30 is in salaries only).
+Expected: 4 rows (depts 10 and 20 match; dept 40 is in departments only; dept 30 is in salaries only).

 Click to reveal solution